griffinmyers/hemingway/README.md

     parser.failure_reason

-to figure out what happened. `Hemingway::Parser` is a delagator for a Treetop parser, so check out the [Treetop Documentation](http://treetop.rubyforge.org/syntactic_recognition.html) to see what other useful methods you can use in case of something going wrong.
+to figure out what happened. `Hemingway::Parser` is a delegator for a Treetop parser, so check out the [Treetop Documentation](http://treetop.rubyforge.org/syntactic_recognition.html) to see what other useful methods you can use in case of something going wrong.

 ## Supported Syntax
 Here is a breakdown of supported latex and its markup equivalent.